 This may give rise to issues in some foreign jurisdictions, where the transmission of certain types of information outside that country may be prohibited by local law.
 In Hong Kong, exposure to criminal liability under foreign law would not constitute a reasonable excuse for non-compliance with a notice or subpoena.
 This applies in circumstances where a reasonable person would conclude that the Hong Kong public interest in the investigation of criminal activities outweighs any public or private interest in compliance with the foreign law.
 However, if there are alternative means of obtaining the documents without materially adverse consequences to the investigation, a real and appreciable risk of prosecution under foreign law would constitute a reasonable excuse for non-compliance.

-Hong Kong authorities routinely co-operate with their foreign counterparts reciprocally in criminal matters under the framework established in the Mutual Legal Assistance in Criminal Matters Ordinance.
-However, this particular legislation is not applicable to China, Macao or Taiwan, and there was a failed attempt in June 2019 by the Hong Kong government to expand a modified regime to cover these jurisdictions.
+Hong Kong authorities may co-operate with their foreign counterparts reciprocally in criminal matters under the framework established in the Mutual Legal Assistance in Criminal Matters Ordinance.
+However, this particular legislation is not applicable to China, Macao or Taiwan.

 There are no blocking statutes as such in Hong Kong.